An important factor affecting compilation speed and memory requirements is the

 a single instance for each record type, which has constraints for every field

 in the record.
-The result is code that is O(n)
+The result is code that is O(n) in the size of the record.

-can do this, however, is that every record is
+The only reason large-records can do this, however, is that every record is

 explicitly declared.
 When we are dealing with anonymous records such an